therealMaPMaKeR/MMDiary/README.md

 - **Valve Software** for OpenVR and SteamVR support
 - **TMDB** for their API used to retrieve TV show and movie metadata
 - My brother **H1nj0** for his interest in this personal app of mine

-For end users interested in simply using the application, please refer to the User Guide.